Pelé buried at cemetery in Brazilian city he made famous - WHIZ News

 Newly inaugurated President Luiz Inácio Lula da Silva paid his respects at Vila Belmiro, the stadium where Pelé played for most of his career.

-Pelé was being laid to rest in the city where he grew up, became famous, and helped make into a global capital of his sport.
-Mass was held at the Vila Belmiro stadium before the black casket was driven through the streets of the city of Santos in a firetruck.
+Pelé died last week at age 82 and was laid to rest in Santos, the city where he became famous after moving there at age 15 to play for Santos FC.
+The funeral Mass was held at the team’s Vila Belmiro stadium before his black casket was driven through the streets of the of Santos in a firetruck.

-It was taken into the cemetery as bands played the Santos team’s official song, and a Catholic hymn.
-Before the golden-wrapped casket arrived, attendees sang samba songs that Pelé had liked.
+It was taken into the cemetery as bands played the team’s official song and a Roman Catholic hymn.
+Before the golden-wrapped casket arrived, attendees sang samba songs that Pelé liked.

 “Where’s Ronaldo Nazario?
 Where’s Kaká, where’s Neymar?” asked Claudionor Alves, 67, who works at a bakery next to the stadium.
 “Do they think they will be remembered like Pelé will?
 These guys didn’t want to stop their vacations, that’s the problem.”

-Another notable absentee was Jair Bolsonaro, whose term as president ended Dec.
-31. A day before, he departed capital Brasilia on a flight to Florida, shirking the ceremonial duty of passing the presidential sash to Lula.
-Bolsonaro is staying in a condominium complex outside Orlando and has been filmed speaking to neighbors.

-Geovana Sarmento, 17, waited in the three-hour line to view his body as it lay in repose.
+Geovana Sarmento, 17, waited in a three-hour line to view Pelé’s body as it lay in repose.
 She came with her father, who was wearing a Brazil shirt with Pelé’s name.

 “I am not a Santos fan, neither is my father.
 But this guy invented Brazil’s national team.
 He made Santos stronger, he made it big, how could you not respect him?
 He is one of the greatest people ever, we needed to honor him,” she said.

-In the 1960s and 70s, Pelé was perhaps the world’s most famous athlete.
-He met presidents and queens, and in Nigeria a civil war was put on hold to watch him play.
-Many Brazilians credit him with putting the country on the world stage for the first time.
+Pelé in the 1960s and 1970s was perhaps the world’s most famous athlete.
+He met presidents and queens, and a civil war in Nigeria was put on hold so people could watch him play.
+Many Brazilians credit Pelé with putting the country on the world stage for the first time.

-Rows of shirts with Pelé’s number 10 were placed behind one of the goals, waving in the city’s summer winds.
-A section of the stands was filling up with bouquets of flowers placed by mourners and sent by clubs and star players — Neymar and Ronaldo among them — from around the world as loudspeakers played a song named “Eu sou Pelé” (“I am Pelé”) that was recorded by the Brazilian himself.
+Rows of shirts with Pelé’s No. 10 were placed behind one of the stadium’s goals, waving in the city’s summer winds.
+A section of the stands filled up with bouquets of flowers placed by mourners and sent by clubs and star players — Neymar and Ronaldo among them — from around the world as loudspeakers played the song “Eu sou Pelé” (“I am Pelé”) recorded by him.

-The crowd was mostly local, although some came from far away.
-Many mourners were too young ever to have seen Pelé play.
+The crowd was mostly local, although some came from far away, and many mourners were too young ever to have seen Pelé play.
 The mood was light, as people filtered out of the stadium to local bars, wearing Santos FC and Brazil shirts.

 Claudio Carrança, 32, a salesman, said: “I never saw him play, but loving Pelé is a tradition that goes from father to son in Santos.
 I learned his history, saw his goals, and I see how Santos FC is important because he is important.
 I know some Santos fans have children supporting other teams.
 But that’s just because they never saw Pelé in action.
 If they had, they would feel this gratitude I feel now.”